Causes of Blindness and Visual Impairment Worldwide

 Cataract is the clouding of the lens.
 The lens is the middle window which separates the front and back segments of the eye.
 In a normal eye, any light entering the eye is focused by the lens onto the retina.
 The retina is the innermost layer of the eye which converts the light into biochemical signals which are subsequently transmitted to the brain.

 When cataract develops, the lens becomes gradually more opaque.
 This affects the amount of light that is focused onto the retina.
 The eyesight gradually becomes more hazy and blurry.
 The more severe the cataract, the less light enters the eye and the less the eye sees.

 Unfortunately, age is the most common cause of cataract.
 This means that you and I will develop them as we grow older.
-At present, the only proven effective treatment is with cataract
+At present, the only proven effective treatment is with cataract surgery and

 intraocular lens implantation.
 Advances in surgical technologies mean that cataract can now be treated earlier and with increasingly better outcomes.

 Glaucoma is the progressive damage to the optic nerve due to the pressure in the eye (intraocular pressure) being too high for the optic nerve’s liking.
 The optic nerve transmits the biochemical signals from the retina to the brain for processing.

 Glaucoma is generally classed as either open angle glaucoma or angle closure glaucoma because the treatment is slightly different.
 In both types, the main target is to lower intraocular pressures as much as possible either by eye drops,

 laser or glaucoma surgery.
 In angle closure glaucoma, an additional separate laser or surgery is needed to re-open the angle.